Diebbo/assigment-1-computational-geometry/report/main.typ

   caption: "Comparison of the performance of the parallel merge sort with different number of threads", )<fig:comp-4-cpus>

 As a first test, we tried comparing the performance of our implementation on the same machine with different number of threads involved (see @fig:comp-4-cpus).

+To achieve this, we used the #link("https://github.com/google/benchmark")[Google Benchmark library ], which is a microbenchmarking library that allows us to easily measure the performance of our code.
+The code in @lst:mergesort_benchmark_inside shows the benchmark implementation we used for this test.

-The results followed our expectations: as we increase the number of threads, the performance improves.
-However, we can see that the improvement is decreasing, meaning we have a clear case of what is usually called "diminishing returns".
+The outcomes aligned with our expectations: as the number of threads increases, performance rises.
+Nonetheless, the rate of improvement gradually declines, clearly illustrating the phenomenon commonly referred to as "diminishing returns".

 #figure(caption: "Benchmark of our Parallel Merge Sort implementation.")[
   ```cpp